lucyzimmo/LeadershipInfluence/technicalplan.md

 - No voting history or preference inference
 - No electoral outcome prediction

 **Rationale**: These assumptions allow the dashboard to remain accurate without inferring data Sway does not yet collect.
-They align with Sway's privacy-first, neutral positioning.

 ## What would break or need redesign at 100k supporters or 100k leaders?